fattorib/ZeRO-transformer/README.md

 # Transformer - JAX

-Tested codebase for TPU/GPU training on GPT-style transformers in JAX.
+Tested codebase for TPU/GPU training of GPT-style transformers in JAX.
 Supports

 # Setup